euandrebarbosa/dotnetcore.RabbitMQ/README.md

-# dotnetcore RabbitMQ Manager
+# dotnetcore RabbitMQ

-This project allow you to SEND and RECEIVE messages using RabbitMQ and C#.
+This project allow you to SEND and RECEIVE messages using RabbitMQ and C# (dotnet core 2.1).

-NOTE: This project was created using dotnet core 2.1.